yxliang01/Echo360VideoDownloader/README.md

 Unimelb Lecture Recording Downloader
 =====

-This Google Chrome extension allows you to download all the Unimelb lecture recording that is available in current page.
+This Google Chrome extension allows you to download all the Unimelb lecture recording that is available in current recording download page on the LMS.

 How to use
 -----